KunalSolanke/Node_boilerplate/Readme.md

 **Admin panel:**

 <img align="center" src="./public/images/admin.png"/>
-In dev you can set email inside .env and pass can be anything for loggin into admin panel make sure to remove those in product
+In dev you can use any valid email  pass can be anything for login into admin panel make sure to remove those in product

 ## Editor Setup